-- Given a discretization, how do we find a path? - One option: A - Heuristics: Manhattan distance (moving in 4 directions), Chebyshev distance (moving in 8 directions), Euclidian distance (in general), ...
+- Given a discretization, how do we find a path? - One option: Heuristic search using A - Heuristics in simple geometric paths: Manhattan distance (4 directions), Chebyshev distance (moving in 8 directions), Euclidian distance (in general), ... - Other heuristics in complex configuration spaces